krootee/Ghost/README.md

 - [ ] Unable to connect to Bluetooth
 - [ ] Red LED doesn't light up.
 Figure out why.
 - [ ] If Wifi stays, should I connect the Reset pin Teensy so that I can reset via software?
+- [ ] Switch for pulling GPIO0 on ESP8266 to GND for firmware programming.
 - [ ] Change to TCA9548ARGER
 - [ ] Change to 0603 size for capacitors and resistors
 - [ ] Make board smaller.
 Move mounting holes.